 Should ridership continue to decline, funding resources may be less inclined to fund TARC's transit system.
-Federal grants for transit improvements focus heavily on existing ridership, rather than potential for new ridership.
-Additionally, as seen in Error!
-Reference source not found.: Error!
-Reference source not found., state funding sources are already low in comparison to Louisville's peers.
+Federal grants for transit improvements focus heavily on existing ridership, rather than the potential for new ridership.
+Additionally, as seen in Weaknesses: Funding, state funding sources are already low in comparison to Louisville's peers.
 Local leaders should encourage the state to better fund transit and build a compelling case to do so that aligns with state goals and priorities (and those of the local delegation) to make up for any potential struggles for funding in the future.